flutter/website/src/docs/deployment/cd.md

 untrusted, you won't be leaving your credentials like your Play Store service account JSON or your iTunes distribution certificate on the server.

-Continuous Integration (CI) systems, such as [Cirrus][] generally support encrypted environment variables to store private data.
+Continuous Integration (CI) systems generally support encrypted environment variables to store private data.

 **Take precaution not to re-echo those variable values back onto the console in your test scripts**.
 Those variables are also not available in pull requests